EDUCATING PROFESSIONALS OF VARYING BACKGROUNDS

 GOAL OF THE COURSE

 This course will provide the participant a comprehensive understanding of the foundations in orofacial myology.
-Parameters will include developmental anatomy/physiology, dental, speech, medical etiologies, diagnostics, treatment planning, habit elimination, ethical scope of practice considerations and the didactic interaction of the orofacial complex from birth.
+Parameters will include developmental anatomy/physiology, dental, speech, medial etiologies, diagnostics, treatment planning, habit elimination, ethical scope of practice considerations and the didactic interaction of the orofacial complex from birth.

 2023 DATES & LOCATIONS